Explore data analytics in Microsoft Fabric

 Now that you have a workspace, it’s time to create a lakehouse for your data files.

-2. View the new lakehouse, and note that the Lakehouse explorer pane on the left enables you to browse tables and files in the lakehouse:
+3. View the new lakehouse, and note that the Explorer pane on the left enables you to browse tables and files in the lakehouse:

-• The Tables folder contains tables that you can query using SQL semantics.
+• The Tables folder contains tables that you can query using SQL semantics, organized into schemas (such as the default dbo schema).
 Tables in a Microsoft Fabric lakehouse are based on the open source Delta Lake file format, commonly used in Apache Spark.

 • The Files folder contains data files in the OneLake storage for the lakehouse that aren’t associated with managed delta tables.
 You can also create shortcuts in this folder to reference data that is stored externally.